How to Request an Amazon Chargeback

 What Else Can DoNotPay Help You With?

 DoNotPay can help you with a variety of problems that you come across everyday both offline or online.
-As the world’s first AI Consumer Champion, DoNotPay can help you sue big corporations in small claims court, dispute parking tickets, and so much more.
+As the world’s first AI Consumer Champion, DoNotPay can help you send demand letters to big corporations in small claims court, dispute parking tickets, and so much more.
 DoNotPay looks out for the little guy and uses artificial intelligence-powered chatbots, to assist you in filing a compelling case against any corporation.
 DoNotPay will help you with the steps that need to be taken when filing a claim in small claims court, such as:

 • Writing a demand letter